Vermont Interfaith Power & Light’s

 For several years, Vermont Interfaith Power and Light has sponsored a Fall Conference at various locations around the state where speakers and presentations have engaged participants on issues related to the Climate Crisis.
 These in-person gatherings have challenged and encouraged us in our efforts to address the global crisis we face.

 In this year of COVID-19, an in-person Conference is not possible.
-So, in a new venture for Vermont Interfaith Power and Light, this year we are offering a special series of events focusing on Climate Justice.
-Three events are planned, and related information will be posted here and on our Facebook page.
-We invite your participation and your support for this new venture.
+So, in a new venture for Vermont Interfaith Power and Light, this year we offered a special series of events focusing on Climate Justice.
+Three events were held.
+We give thanks to all who helped provide these experiences and to all who participated.
+Look below for more information, photos and videos of this series.

 Contact VTIPL's Coordinator Donna Roberts at email@example.com for more information.